 Commercial owners and property managers in the US and UK are now looking for ways to bring tenants back to the workplace.
-Although this post discusses ‘first’ impressions, we recognise that you are planning outreach to customers who already know you and your brand.
+Although this post discusses "first" impressions, we recognise that you are planning outreach to customers who already know you and your brand.

-Despite this, our use of ‘first’ is no mistake.
+Despite this, our use of "first: is no mistake.
 Employees coming back to the office have changed.
 You have too.
 Therefore, this is a chance to create new first impressions, to start fresh.

 Let’s look at the psychology of basic human interactions.
 Research suggests that people form first impressions about a brand within seconds, seven at the most.
 These impressions help people to determine whether the brand is trustworthy, competent, and valuable.
 The first impression is then nurtured over a short-term period with subsequent interactions.
 “It takes between 5-7 impressions,” Tailor Brands writes, “to start creating brand awareness.”